N. G. Laskowski

-I'm a metaethicist, first and foremost.
-However, in 2017, I began cultivating a longstanding interest in social philosophy.
+I'm a metaethicist, who, in 2017, began cultivating a longstanding interest in social philosophy.

 My work in metaethics covers, primarily, ancient questions about how morality fits into the world as science and experience reveals it to be - naturalistic and secular.
 What is going on in our heads when we think that things are bad, good, right, wrong, and so on?
-Do these thoughts answer to anything in the world?
-A central theme of my work on these issues is that all parties to these disputes need to work harder to really appreciate why their opponents reject their views.
+To what in the world do these thoughts answer?

 In social philosophy, I've published so far on the metaphysics, ethics, and language of sexuality and gender.
 Very broadly speaking, I defend the view that membership conditions for these categories are in the head, and no less significant for it.
 I'm also interested in related issues concerning class and disability.

 I also have enduring side interests that I hope to further develop in the long run, including interests in the ethics of interpersonal relationships (directives and disprespect), epistemology (practical reasons for belief), philosophy of mind (phenomenal consciousness), the nature of honesty (especially self-directed honesty), and political philosophy (especially authority and philosophical anarchism).

 Papers, promised and provisionally forthcoming